 This support is subject to the conditions that the current use in the frequency bands 3 400-3 800 MHz and the protection of primary services, under the existing CEPT regulatory framework, can be continued, and that no undue constraints are imposed on the existing services and their future development.

 In consequence, CEPT supports that the technical and regulatory conditions applicable to the band 3400-3600 MHz, in particular the pfd limit of -154.5 dBW/m²/4 kHz not to be exceeded for more than 20 % of time 3 m above ground at the border to protect the neighbouring countries, are one part of the technical conditions in response to WRC- 23 Agenda item 1.3, recognizing that sharing studies carried out in ITU-R ensured that the full objective of Resolution 246 (WRC-19) has been met.
+In addition, CEPT would oppose making technical and regulatory conditions for the frequency band 3 600-3 800 MHz more stringent than applicable to the band 3400-3600 MHz to protect FSS earth stations and will not support adding any additional requirement and request for coordination, in particular under No. 9.21.

 CEPT is of the view that consideration of an IMT identification in this band is not in the scope of Resolution 246 (WRC-19).